Prosthesis: Current technology and manufacturing

 In addition to new materials, the use of electronics has become very common in artificial limbs.
-Myoelectric limbs, which control the limbs by converting muscle movements to electrical signals, have become much more common than cable operated limbs.
-Myoelectric signals are picked up by electrodes, the signal gets integrated and once it exceeds a certain threshold, the prosthetic limb control signal is triggered which is why inherently, all myoelectric controls lag.
-Conversely, cable control is immediate and physical, and through that offers a certain degree of direct force feedback that myoelectric control does not.
-Computers are also used extensively in the manufacturing of limbs.
-Computer Aided Design and Computer Aided Manufacturing are often used to assist in the design and manufacture of artificial limbs.
+Myoelectric limbs, which control the limbs by converting muscle movements to electrical signals, have become much more common than cable-operated limbs.
+Myoelectric signals are picked up by electrodes.
+The signal gets integrated and once it exceeds a certain threshold, the prosthetic limb control signal is triggered.
+As such, all myoelectric controls experience some degree of lag.
+Conversely, cable control is immediate and physical, which offers a certain degree of direct force feedback that myoelectric control does not.

 Most modern artificial limbs are attached to the residual limb (stump) of the amputee by belts and cuffs or by suction.
-The residual limb either directly fits into a socket on the prosthetic, or—more commonly today—a liner is used that then is fixed to the socket either by vacuum (suction sockets) or a pin lock.
-Liners are soft and by that, they can create a far better suction fit than hard sockets.
-Silicone liners can be obtained in standard sizes, mostly with a circular (round) cross section, but for any other residual limb shape, custom liners can be made.
-The socket is custom made to fit the residual limb and to distribute the forces of the artificial limb across the area of the residual limb (rather than just one small spot), which helps reduce wear on the residual limb.
+The residual limb either directly fits into a socket on the prosthetic, or—more commonly today—a liner, which is then fixed to the socket either by vacuum (suction sockets) or a pin lock.
+Because they are soft, liners can create a far better suction fit than hard sockets.
+Silicone liners are available in standardized sizes, mostly with a circular cross section, but for any other residual limb shape, prosthetists can create custom liners.
+The socket is custom-made to fit the residual limb and to distribute the forces of the artificial limb across the area of the residual limb, rather than on just one small spot, which helps reduce wear on the residual limb.